How to use Recovery mode on Mac (+ common fixes)

 How to exit Recovery mode on Mac?

-To exit macOS Recovery, just restart your device.
-You can also just shut down your device.
+To exit macOS Recovery, just restart or shut down your device.
 If you need to select a different startup disk, click on the Apple menu, then select Startup Disk and choose your desired startup disk.
 Click Restart.
-If your device restarted as part of the Time Machine restoration or macOS reinstall, the restart will exit recovery mode as well.
+If your device restarted as part of the Time Machine restoration or macOS reinstall, the restart will exit Recovery mode as well.

 Can I restart a Mac into Recovery mode without a keyboard?